 - "Older Users Online" in User Experience (2009).

 - Online resources on web accessibility.

 Complete lists of publications, presentations, and more is available from About Shawn.

-Shawn holds an MSc in Digital Inclusion and a BSc in English with focus on technical writing and computer science.
+Shawn holds a BSc in English with focus on technical writing and computer science, and an MSc in Digital Inclusion.